 We maintain a tax-qualified retirement plan, or the 401(k) Plan, that provides eligible U.S. employees with an opportunity to save for retirement on a tax advantaged basis.
 Eligible employees are able to defer eligible compensation subject to applicable annual limits provided for in the Internal Revenue Code, or the Code.
-As of April 15, 2021, we will be making 50% matching contributions into the 401(k) plan on behalf of participants, for up to the first 5% of eligible compensation.
+We make 50% matching contributions into the 401(k) plan on behalf of participants, for up to the first 5% of eligible compensation.
 Employees' pre-tax or Roth contributions are allocated to each participant's individual account and are then invested in selected investment alternatives according to the participants' directions.
 Employees are immediately and fully vested in their contributions.
 Our 401(k) Plan is intended to be qualified under Section 401(a) of the Code with our 401(k) Plan's related trust intended to be tax exempt under Section 501(a) of the Code.
-As a tax-qualified retirement plan, contributions to our 401(k) Plan.
+As a tax-qualified retirement plan, contributions to our 401(k) Plan and earnings on those contributions are not taxable to the employees until distributed from our 401(k) Plan.